aWIPS Profiles

 In the Assigned WLCs column, click the number link to view the number of wireless controllers assigned to an aWIPS profile.

-The Profile Assigned to WLC window shows the following attributes of the network device:
+The Profile Assigned to WLC window shows these attributes of the network device:

 • Device Name: Shows the name of the network device.